 The Work Track noted that this topic is closely connected to the overarching issue “Applications Assessed in Rounds,” which addresses the structure of application windows and application processing periods for subsequent procedures, including whether there should be rounds, a continuous open application period, or a hybrid model of the two.
 The Work Track noted that the topic “Application Submission Period” is narrow in scope and specifically addresses the length of the application submission period itself.
 Therefore, it is difficult to come to conclusions on this topic until discussions on rounds are completed.

 While there were different views expressed about how application windows should be structured in subsequent procedures, the Work Track agreed, and CC2 comments reinforced, that predictability for applicants is essential.
 The Work Track discussed that applicants would have a greater amount of predictability if a steady state of application opportunities could be reached, for example an annual application window followed by a period to complete application evaluation.
 In such a scenario, the Work Track generally agreed that a three-month application window would give applicants sufficient time to submit application materials.
-If the remaining nine months were devoted to completing application evaluation, applicants would have plenty of time between windows to prepare for the the following application opportunity.
+If the remaining nine months were devoted to completing application evaluation, applicants would have plenty of time between windows to prepare for the following application opportunity.

 The Work Track considered a proposal that following the initial round, subsequent application submission windows could be shorter, perhaps 60 days in length.
 The Work Track would like feedback on this proposal.